 Major assumptions and constraints

+Assumptions and constraints reagarding the plugin

 An assumption upon the smartphones is that users leave their smartphones on the table for the most of time throughout the day.
 However, evaluation of our system will indicate the feasibility and effectiveness of our approach when the system is deployed in real life environment where users tend to carry their smartphones with them.